apohl79/audiogridder/DEVELOP.md

 ## Coding conventions

-Please follow the existing coding style (*m_* notation for member variables or cammel case etc).
+Please follow the existing coding style (*m_* notation for class member variables, cammel case for class, member and variable names, curly braces for single statement control blocks, etc).
 Also before submitting a pull request, make sure you are running the code formater.

 ```
 package/format.sh